vcaldo/discord-bellboy-bot/README.md

    - Someone joins a voice channel AND
    - The bot is not already connected to a voice channel
 4. **Leaves when empty** - Automatically disconnects when all users leave the bot's current channel
+5. **Plays notification audio** - Plays a sound when users join, leave, or move between channels (if audio file is configured)
-5. **Stays put otherwise** - Once connected, the bot remains in place unless the channel empties
+6. **Stays put otherwise** - Once connected, the bot remains in place unless the channel empties
-6. **Manual control** - Use commands to manually move or disconnect the bot
+7. **Manual control** - Use commands to manually move or disconnect the bot

 This behavior prevents the bot from constantly moving between channels and only makes it join when there's new voice activity.